ormf/cm-fomus/README.md

+### This Repository is deprecated!

+  The cm-fomus repository has been completely integrated into (Clamps)[https://codeberg.org/ormf/clamps] and is developed there.
+The archive here is kept for historical reasons only.
+This archive will not receive further updates or patches.
+Issues and pull requests will not be looked at here either, please submit your patches and issue tickets on the Clamps repository on Codeberg, or send them directly via good old email patches to the author.

+---

+## cm-fomus

 cm-fomus adds fomus functionality to cm.
 It is a seperate package depending on fomus and cm which enhances modularity, as you can use either fomus as standalone packages.